How should I insure a property that I let to a family member?

 What’s the legal definition of an immediate family member?

-If you rent out a property, you’ll likely have to pay tax.
+If you rent out the whole property, it’s likely that you’ll have to declare the income and pay tax.

 The first £1,000 of your property income is tax-free.
 If you earn more than that, you’ll have to report it to HMRC.